 - Ask yourself if the item sparks joy.

-Ingrid Fetell Lee, author of “Joyful: The Surprising Power of Ordinary Things to Create Extraordinary Happiness”, has found through her research that there are actually ten universal things that seem to foster ‘joy’ for all:
+Ingrid Fetell Lee, the author of “Joyful: The Surprising Power of Ordinary Things to Create Extraordinary Happiness,” has found, through her research, that there are actually ten universal things that seem to foster ‘joy’ for all.
+Recognizing these feelings may help you define what sparking joy means for you.

 - Energy — vibrant color and light